When is season 2 of Ricky Gervais series After Life released?

 What’s After Life about?

-After Life follows misanthropic newspaper journalist Tony (Gervais), who learns to manage after the dying of his spouse by deciding to say and do no matter he likes, regardless of the penalties.
+After Life follows misanthropic newspaper journalist Tony (Gervais), who learns to manage after the loss of life of his spouse by deciding to say and do no matter he likes, regardless of the penalties.

-Tony turns into depressed and suicidal after his beloved Lisa (Kerry Godliman) passes away from breast most cancers, and tries to embraces a impolite and damaging character, however finds himself undermined by the kindness of these round him.
+Tony turns into depressed and suicidal after his beloved Lisa (Kerry Godliman) passes away from breast most cancers, and tries to embraces a impolite and harmful persona, however finds himself undermined by the kindness of these round him.

 Regardless of the subject material being fairly heavy, the sitcom has been praised for being each poignant and humorous in equal measure.

-Gervais will certainly be again because the creator and star of the present and, though casting hasn’t been confirmed, it’s anticipated that many of the unique actors will reprise their roles within the sitcom, together with…

-Kerry Godliman as Tony’s late spouse Lisa, Ashley Jensen because the nurse of Tony’s father, Roisin Conaty as native prostitute Daphne, Diane Morgan as Tony’s colleague, Tony Approach as Tony’s colleague and pal, Mandeep Dhillon as a trainee journalist, David Bradley as Tony’s father, Tom Basden as Tony’s boss and brother-in-law Matt, Penelope Wilton as widow Anne and Paul Kaye because the psychiatrist.
+Kerry Godliman as Tony’s late spouse Lisa, Ashley Jensen because the nurse of Tony’s father, Roisin Conaty as native prostitute Daphne, Diane Morgan as Tony’s colleague, Tony Method as Tony’s colleague and buddy, Mandeep Dhillon as a trainee journalist, David Bradley as Tony’s father, Tom Basden as Tony’s boss and brother-in-law Matt, Penelope Wilton as widow Anne and Paul Kaye because the psychiatrist.

-Tim Plester’s character Julian shouldn’t be anticipated to return – except, like Lisa, he seems in flashbacks.
+Tim Plester’s character Julian is just not anticipated to return – except, like Lisa, he seems in flashbacks.

 Throughout Tony’s graveside deep and significant with Anne, he says: “I’m going to carry on saying and doing what I want and punishing the world, but I’m going to punish people who deserve it.
 I’m going to use my superpower for good.”